vmware-archive/aci-templates/wordpress/README.md

 INFO  wordpress successfully initialized
 ```

+Use the browser to access the WordPress website IP address from the deployment output once WordPress is initialized.

 ## Notes

-Azure Container Instance is available in selected [locations](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-quotas#region-availability).
-Please use one of the available location for Azure Container Instance resource.
+Azure Container Instances are available in selected [locations](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-quotas#region-availability).
+Please use one of the available locations for Azure Container Instance resources.